Passer au contenu

 SLM vs. DMLS 3D Printing Technology Basics

-Comparison DimensionSLM (Fusion laser sélective)DMLS (Direct Metal Laser Sintering)
+Comparison DimensionGDT (Fusion laser sélective)DMLS (Direct Metal Laser Sintering)

 DefinitionA metal additive manufacturing (AM) technology that uses a high-power laser to fully melt metal powder, building up parts layer-by-layer to form dense, solid metal components.A metal 3D printing technology where a laser partially melts and sinters metal powder particles, causing them to fuse on a surface level to create near-net-shape parts.